pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 It is possible to pass options to the noise model.
 In the previous example, a noise matrix is implicitly computed from a uniform distribution.

-For `NoiseCategory.READOUT.INDEPENDENT`, the arguments accepted to instance a noise instance are:
+For `IndependentReadout`, the arguments accepted to instance a noise instance are:

 - `seed`: defaulted to `None`, for reproducibility purposes
 - `error_definition`: If float, the same probability is applied to every bit.
 By default, this is 0.1.
     If a 1D tensor with the number of elements equal to the number of qubits, a different probability can be set for each qubit.
 If a tensor of shape (n_qubits, 2, 2) is passed, that is a confusion matrix obtained from experiments is used.
 - `noise_distribution`: defaulted to `WhiteNoise.UNIFORM`, for non-uniform noise distributions.

-For `NoiseCategory.READOUT.CORRELATED`, the `option` dictionary argument accepts the following options:
+For `CorrelatedReadout`, the `option` dictionary argument accepts the following options:

 - `confusion_matrix`: The square matrix representing $T(x|x')$ for each possible bitstring of length `n` qubits.
 Should be of size ($2^n, 2^n$).
 - `seed`: defaulted to `None`, for reproducibility purposes.